Kalpana-duo/project_anomaly/README.md

 2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?
 (Chenchen)
 * For Data Sience program, Darden referred classification lesson a lot more than other cohorts.
-* For Full Stack JAVA program, Ceres referred html-css class tha most.
+* For Full Stack JAVA program, Ceres referred html-css class the most.

 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
 (Chenchen)
 * The active student hardly access the curriculum is user 704 from Bash cohort, this is a remote student from Full Stack JAVA program.